devdemon/DevDemon-Docs/channel_images/tags/images.rst

 	paginate="top" paginate="bottom"  paginate="both"

-This parameter is for use with files pagination and determines where the pagination code will appear for your files:
+This parameter is for use with images pagination and determines where the pagination code will appear for your images:

 =================== ====================================================================================
 Value               Description